 In a spark, the route was mapped, logistics was arranged and seven of us were all set.
 A day before the tour, Sarvesh our fearless ‘climb seeking artist’ suggested we visit the Ballalarayana Durga (BD) mountain top twice in the tour, albeit from different directions, once in the morning to see the sunrise and again in the evening to witness the light fade away.
 It was a jolt to my plans, as we were going to mess up the timing on the planned loop.
 Nevertheless, I hesitantly agreed; anything for an over the edge adventure, that is guaranteed to numb you physically and mentally.

 We reached Kaimara Estate in Hirebyle (our host and co-rider Sudhir’s coffee paradise) the previous day of the tour by our vehicles, to unwind and gossip amongst the cool, refreshing, pristine surroundings of the coffee estate.
 And the topic of discussion for the entire evening ended up being ‘How we were going to manage the route the next day while including two trips to BD’.
 Amidst several coin tosses, practical advice, high-pitched excitement (mostly mine) and spilt beverages and laughter, we decided to run with the trip to BD in the morning and evening.
 Getting a glimpse of the sunrise was out of the question as we lost track of time in the deeply involved discussion and it was already 1:30 am.
-To adjust time, we would not be doing the originally planned full loop but break it and return as per our convenience with regards to keeping time.
+To adjust time, we would not be doing the originally planned full loop but break it and return as per our convenience with regard to keeping time.

 The next day after a sumptuous breakfast of bread, butter and egg-burji from the Kaimara Estate kitchens, we set out at 8 am, fully dressed in shiny latex; bikes checked, cleaned and lubricated.
 After confirming the new route to BD with the locals, and a couple of enquiries later we set our plan rolling.
 We start our ride from Hirebyle and proceed towards Kela Marasanige, to start the first climb of the day through a scenic path on the edge of a mountain overlooking the spectacular BD in all its glory.